Retire in Spain

 What are the most rewarding aspects of retiring in Spain?

 "Retiring in Spain promises a vibrant lifestyle filled with great weather, beautiful landscapes and friendly locals.
 The relaxed pace of life and the low cost of living offer exciting opportunities to enjoy many outdoor activities, spend quality time with friends and family and explore a new culture and cuisine.
 With high-quality healthcare and great public transportation options, it is easy to stay connected to friends and family in other parts of the world.
-Above all, Spain is a safe and welcoming place where many people choose to spend their retirement years," said one retiree in Spain.
+Above all, Spain is a safe and welcoming place where many people choose to spend their retirement years," explained one retiree living in Spain.

 What are healthcare services like in Spain?